ESG Information

 1 Strategy Definition Corporate Strategy 2023-2026

-Management and Sustainability Report - 1.1 Business Strategy
+Management and Sustainability Report - 5.1 Institutional Strategy

 Good Governance Code - Chapter II, subsections D and F